 The curriculum integrates the knowledge, skills, and values of the Council on Social Work Education (CSWE) competencies and behavioral indicators along with the National Association of Social Workers (NASW) Code of Ethics.
 These key foundations prepare our graduates to practice social work in a wide range of social work agencies and allied settings with diverse client systems and people.
 The NSU MSW degree has a unique focus in addressing social work practice with Native American populations.

-The NSU MSW program is currently in candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation.
+The NSU MSW program is fully accredited by the Council on Social Work Education.

 For more information about degree requirements, visit the NSU catalog.

 ** Admission to the Master of Social Work program starts from November 1st to March 1st each year, and only completed applications will be reviewed.
 Application for the MSW admission may be made electronically through the link below.